Greenwood District, Tulsa: Historic district

+The Greenwood district in July 2025.

 The City of Tulsa submitted an application to the U.S. Department of the Interior for the Greenwood Historic District on September 29, 2011.
 On August 8, 2012, the Coordinator of the National Register Program wrote the Tulsa Preservation Commission that the proposed District would be renamed as the Tulsa Race Riot of 1921.
 In 2022, Greenwood Historic District was added to the National Register of Historic Places.

 In 2023, a bill was introduced in the U.S. Senate to create Historic Greenwood District—Black Wall Street National Monument.

 Landmarks

 Greenwood Rising History Center

 Greenwood Rising features a replica of railway tracks that demarcated the boundary of Black Wall Street.

 The Greenwood Rising History Center was completed in 2021 at 21 North Greenwood Avenue on the corner of Greenwood Avenue and Archer Street.
+The museum contains four exhibit galleries.